 The realization that unstructured data and big data can also be analyzed for business insights have led to the concept of the data lake.
 In relation to a data warehouse, a data lake offers massive storage with high availability of data at lower costs, together with increased agility and flexibility of use.
 A data lake can help increase data democracy, allowing users more possibilities to ask new questions as they go.
 It supports all data from all sources, including relational databases, Hadoop file systems, and social media data.
 It also retains the original data, as well as transformed versions, for data traceability.
 However, there is still a need for data governance and understanding of the practical business uses to be made of it.
 Otherwise, indiscriminate dumping of data may turn a potentially useful data lake into an unhealthy data swamp.

-Compared to a data warehouse, which uses a “schema on write” approach to hold structured, processed data, a data lake uses a “schema on read” approach in which structure and schema are only applied when the data is being read from the data lake to answer a business intelligence question or for other analytics purposes.
+Compared to a data warehouse architecture, which uses a “schema on write” approach to hold structured, processed data, a data lake uses a “schema on read” approach in which structure and schema are only applied when the data is being read from the data lake to answer a business intelligence question or for other analytics purposes.
 In other words, whereas a data warehouse functions via an ETL process (extract, transform, load), a data lake uses ELT (extract, load, and then transform) instead.

 Does Your Organization Need a Data Warehouse?
 Data Lake?
 Or Both?